Berkeley Paid Sick Leave Lawyer

 Document and challenge improper attendance points or disciplinary actions - Pursue injunctive relief and legal remedies, including reinstatement and back pay

 If you believe your employer penalized you for using paid sick leave, don’t wait.
-Complete the form above or call us at (888) 686-1918 for a free, confidential consultation.
+Complete this form or call us at (866) 610-7987 for a free, confidential consultation.
 We’ll explain your rights and guide you through the process of holding your employer accountable.